ekhadley/puzzle/README.md

 # Puzzle Solver
 ![alt text](https://github.com/ekhadley/puzzle/blob/master/exampleims/solved.png)
-  This code is a project whose aim is to automatically extract features from pictures of puzzle pieces, and then use that information to solve the puzzle.
+  This is an algorithm that automatically extracts features from pictures of puzzle pieces, and then use that information to automatically where each piece goes.
 Calibrator and cameraparam is code for getting information about the camera matrix and distortion, which is not currently corrected for as of the most recent version, but the code is there.
 You will find the image processing/info extraction code in piece.py.
 Most of the solving code is in puzl.py. bState is a class  which describes a particular board state, which are created and evaluated as part of the search algorithm.
 This code was sucessfully tested on two puzzles, a 10x6 and an 18x18.
 The automatic feature detection worked for the 60 piece puzzle, but even after a good amount of tuning and tweaking, I could not successfully detect features for all 324 pieces in the 18x18.
 In the end, there was about 10 pieces which I had to go in and manually correct.
 Once all data has been